learn-co-curriculum/dsc-filtering-v2-4/README.md

 Notice that this time we selected the row to delete using the Primary Key column.
 Remember that every table row has a Primary Key column that is unique.
 Lil' Bub was the third row in the database and thus had an id of `3`.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-insert-select-update-code-along' title='Inserting, Selecting, Updating and Deleting Database Rows'>Inserting, Selecting, Updating and Deleting Database Rows</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-insert-select-update-code-along'>SQL Inserting, Updating, and Selecting</a> on Learn.co and start learning to code for free.</p>